 19. NO FURTHER MAINTENANCE/RISK: Subject to Sections 18 and 19 of Schedule “B” to the Option to Purchase Agreement the Optionor shall continue to be responsible for the ongoing structural repairs, maintenance, utilities and taxes associated with its use, enjoyment and operation the subject Property.
 Only on the registration of a Deed of Transfer transferring the Property to the Optionee, shall the subject Property and all included items be at the risk of the Optionee, who shall then be required to obtain insurance for same.

 20. AS IS, WHERE IS CONDITION: In consideration of the purchase price, the Optionee and Optionor acknowledge that the property is being sold to the Optionee on an "AS IS, WHERE IS" basis.
-Without limiting the generality of the forgoing, the Optionee and Optionor agree that, the Optionor and all the directors, officers, employees, members and congregants of the Optionor shall stand released from any and all liability with respect to the Real Property and that the Optionee shall indemnify and save and hold all the forgoing harmless from all such liability.
-The forgoing release and indemnification was purposely drafted broadly by the parties so as to capture any and all liability which includes without limitation, that liability related to or arising from environmental matters related to UST 1, UST 2 and any other underground storage tank, defects, and deficiencies, whether identified before or after the Completion Date.
+The Optionee and Optionor agree that, in exchange for the purchase price, that when title to the property is legally conveyed to the Optionee on the Completion Date by way of the registration of a Deed of Transfer transferring the Property to the Optionee, the Optionor hereinbefore named shall stand released from any and all further liability in respect of any defects and any other deficiencies identified by the Optionee and/or their hired expert(s) or agent(s) after the Completion Date.
 The provisions in this herein clause shall not lapse or merge on Completion of this herein transaction.

 21. TRANSFERABILITY OF OPTIONEE: The Optionee may market and/or assign its interest in the Option to Purchase Agreement and in the Property in whole or in part to an assignee/transferee at any time provided that the Optionor consents in writing to said assignment/transfer and such assignee/transferee is a financially viable assignee/transferee, as determined by the Optionor in the Optionor’s sole and absolute discretion.
 Such consent to not be unreasonably withheld, and the Optionee shall provide the Optionor with all information required by the Optionor regarding the assignment/transfer and the transferee/assignee; and further provided such consent is granted, then upon delivery to the Optionor of written notice of such assignment, together with the assignee's/transferee’s covenant in favour of the Optionor to be bound hereby as Optionee, the Optionee hereinbefore named shall, provided the assignee/transferee actually completes the purchase contemplated herein, stand released from all further liability hereunder.